 This surprised me a little bit, not because I had any false expectations, but this is something that many Kindle marketing “gurus” were insisting at the time would happen when you come off of a promotion.
 I just assumed I hadn’t given away enough copies to have a significant bounce.

-I’ve heard many times that you really only have a good uptick if you gave away over 10,000.
-That was before it started going around the internet that Amazon changed their algorithm and now one free book download no longer equalled 1 purchased in their ranking.
+I’ve heard many times that you really only have a good uptick if you gave away over 10,000 copies.
+That was before it started going around the internet that Amazon changed their algorithm and now one free ebook download no longer equaled one purchased ebook in their rankings.
 Supposedly 10 freebies = 1 purchase.
 I have heard more recently that it’s like 20 freebies = 1 purchase.

-My second time doing a free promotion for the healing book was in July 2013, and on that occasion I put more effort ahead of time into promoting it, such as asking friends ahead of time who had written nice reviews on Amazon if they’d be willing to share the link the day the free promotion started.
-I also went around to the different Promotion sites and submitted my deal to them all weeks in advance.
+My second time doing a free promotion for the healing book was in July 2013, and on that occasion I put more effort ahead of time into the promotion, such as asking friends who had written nice reviews on Amazon if they’d be willing to share the link the day the free promotion started.
+I went to a lot of different promotion sites and submitted my deal to them weeks in advance.

-As you can see from the graph above, the number of downloads from the first day to the last decrease steadily and consistently, making me wonder if only one or two days would be effective for a free promotion.
-In times past when I’ve done a giveaway of this book, I’ve always had a similar start off with a lot of downloads and then having it trickle off.
+As you can see from the graph above, the number of downloads from the first day to the last decreased steadily and consistently, making me wonder if only one or two days would be effective for a free promotion.
+In times past when I’ve done a giveaway of this book, I’ve always had a similar start off with a lot of downloads, and then it would trickle off.

 So this came as no surprise.

-Discount/Kindle Countdown: 9 Lies About Speaking in Tongues
+Discount/Kindle Countdown: Nine Lies About Speaking in Tongues

-I’ve lazily done two other Kindle Countdown promotions, my Faith book and another title, and neither promotion yielded any results.
-But again, I did very little to promote them and mostly just set the promotions up and shared the link on my Facebook account.
+I’ve lazily done two other Kindle Countdown promotions, my Faith book, and another title, and neither promotion yielded any results.
+But again, I did little to promote them and mostly just set the promotions up and shared the link on my Facebook account.

 This time, I started planning for my countdown promotion about one month in advance.
-Since there aren’t as many sites to promote a countdown deal on as there are to promote free book promotions, I went around and submitted my dates to the ones I could find.
+Since there aren’t as many sites to promote a countdown deal as there are to promote free book promotions at the time of this writing, I went around and submitted my dates to the ones I could find.

-Your book can be no less than 99 cents, and no higher than 50% off in order to take advantage of this promotion.
+Your book can be no less than 99 cents, and no higher than 50% off the normally-listed price in order to take advantage of this promotion.

-I used all 7 days for the second week of July, and started the listed discounted price at 99 cents for the first 48 hours (which were Monday and Tuesday) then every 24 hours the price would increase $1 until Saturday and Sunday, making the final 24 hours $4.99 (50% the full price).
+I used all 7 days for the second week of July and started the displayed discount price at 99 cents for the first 48 hours (which were Monday and Tuesday).
+Then, every 24 hours the price would increase $1 until Saturday and into Sunday, making the final 24 hours $4.99 (50% the full price).

-I forgot to mention, in both promotions, I also paid and scheduled Facebook ads starting at midnight the night before the promotions would launch, and targeted people who ‘liked’ authors and subjects in my niche but were not fans of my page.
+In both promotions, I paid and scheduled Facebook ads starting at midnight the night before the promotions would launch, and targeted people who ‘liked’ authors and subjects in my niche but who were not fans of my page.

 As expected, the bulk of my sales came when the book was priced 99 cents.
-On Monday I had 140 downloads, the highest number of sales any of my books have ever had in such a short span of time.
-The book peaked at ranking #1756 overall in Kindle.
+On Monday I had 140 downloads, the highest number of single-day sales any of my books have ever had.
+The book’s ranking peaked #1756 overall in Kindle books.